mytech-today-now/wp-meme-player-2/PromptBuilding.md

      - Utilize custom taxonomies or post meta to associate media items with playlists, including the order or position of each item within the playlist.
    - **Frames**:
      - Store each frame's HTML content, individual timing settings, and associate it with the playlist post and its sequence order.
+     - Include metadata fields for frame name, SEO content, creation time, timer settings, titles, descriptions, exit URLs, and comments.
    - **User Analytics Settings**:
      - Store analytics provider credentials and tracking codes in user meta for per-user settings.
    - **Preview GIF Data**:
-     - Store metadata and file paths for the optional preview GIFs associated with each playlist.
+     - Automatically store metadata and file paths for the generated preview GIFs associated with each playlist upon saving or publishing.

 2. **User Interface (UI)**